echoghi/standard-notes/README.md

 To deploy the app, you can use [Vercel](https://vercel.com/).
 Follow these steps to deploy the app:

-1. Sign up for a Vercel account and install the Vercel CLI
+1. Sign up for Vercel and install the Vercel CLI
 2. Run `vercel` in the root of the project to deploy the app

 ## License